5 Steps for Moving from 1st Generation groups to 2nd, 3rd and Beyond

 3. After I met Jesus- what changed and how was my life different?

 After you introduce this, get them to practice it several times.
-Then set goals for who you will share your testimony within the coming week.
+Then set goals for who they will share their testimony within the coming week.
+Monitor this, and give a chance for reporting to happen.

 In one place, a church planter did this and one of the believers immediately turned around and led about 50 people to Christ!